jneurock/viking-base/README.md

 ## gulp Targets

-Viking Base includes three gulp build targets: dev, prod and default (which does not need to be specified).
+Viking Base includes three main gulp build targets: dev, prod and default.
+Note: default does not need to be specified.
 The goals of the gulp build are:

 * Compile Sass
 * Compile Handlebars templates